chuongf/BallPlateProject/README.md

 Good luck and have fun!
 Chuong Nguyen

-Edit By Duong Nguyen, Edit gain by Nguyen
+Edit By Duong Nam Nguyen, Edit gain by Nguyen